vandermeerlab/papers/Catanese_vanderMeer2016/readme.md

 Once you have checked out the above code, set up your MATLAB path as follows:

 ```
-restoredefaultpath;
+restoredefaultpath; % start with clean slate
 addpath(genpath('\GitHub\vandermeerlab\code-matlab\shared'));
-cd('\GitHub\fieldtrip');
+cd('\GitHub\fieldtrip'); % remember to replace paths with yours
-ft_defaults;
+ft_defaults; % warning can be ignored
 ```

 We used MATLAB R2014b running on 64-bit Windows 7.

-The original data sets, as well as wiki-based tutorials introducing the codebase architecture, along with various hands-on examples using real data sets, are available on request.
+The original data sets, as well as wiki-based tutorials introducing the codebase architecture, are available on request.